WALKER-BARFETT, Dianne Joyce (nee Whittington) …

 BALL, June Evelyn (née Lilley) - Peacefully at Victoria Hospital on Thursday, June 7th, 2018, at the age of 94.
 June was born on June 3, 1924.
 Loving wife of Norman Ball.
 Cherished mother of James Ball (Coral) and Susan Daines (the late Richard).
 Adored grandmother of four grandchildren, seven great-grandchildren and two great-great- grandchildren.
 Dear sister of Kenneth Lilley.
 The funeral service will be conducted at WESTVIEW FUNERAL CHAPEL , 709 Wonderland Road North, London on Monday, June 11, 2018 at 1:00 p.m., with visitation one hour prior to the service.
 Service to be officiated by Rev. Teresa Corrigan of the Church of Epiphany.
 Interment at Woodland Cemetery.
 In lieu of flowers, those wishing to make a donation in memory of June are asked to consider the Canadian Cancer Society.
 For information and online condolences, please visit www.westviewfuneralchapel.com132

-Our elevator is installed and working.
-Operators have been trained and everything is ready for you to come to Sunday's service.
-Make sure to tell everyone that is not coming because they can't manage the stairs.
-Please let them know we are now accessible!!!
+Our elevator will still be in use over the summer as several groups are using our Memorial hall.
+Operators have been trained and everything is ready for you to come.
+Please let everyone know we are now fully accessible!!!
 And to top it all off we have 2 fully accessible washrooms as well.

 A new tool by a Hamilton-based think tank is letting Canadians coast to coast see how money from church collection plates in their community translates to social good on the street.

 For every dollar congregations spend on programming, the community reaps $4.77 worth of benefit, according to Cardus estimates.
 Researchers call this divine social and economic spin-off a halo – and now the public can search for their town or city using the think tank’s tool.